-The Group voluntarily changed its accounting policy relating to the capitalised expenditure of the Ultralute and New Technegas Generator development projects, whereby the expenditure was reclassified as intangible development assets under AASB 138: Intangible Assets for the year ended 31 December 2014.
-For the previous financial year ended 31 December 2013, the expenditure was classified as capital work in progress within property, plant and equipment.
+For the previous year ended 31 December 2014, the Group voluntarily changed its accounting policy relating to the capitalised expenditure of the Ultralute and New Technegas Generator development projects, whereby the expenditure was reclassified as intangible development assets under AASB 138: Intangible Assets.
+Previously, the expenditure was classified as capital work in progress within property, plant and equipment.
 This change has been implemented as the Board has determined it is appropriate to classify and present all development assets as intangible development assets from the commencement of rather than upon the completion of the development activities.
 A useful life has not been determined as the development projects are not yet complete.
 The Directors are satisfied that future economic benefits will eventuate to justify the carrying value of the capitalised expenditure of these projects.

-The table below provides a summary of the amounts of the adjustments for each financial statement line item affected by the reclassification of the Ultralute and New Technegas Generator development expenditure as intangible development assets for the year ended 31 December 2014, as well as the comparative period for the year ended 31 December 2013:
+The table below provides a summary of the amounts of the adjustments for each financial statement line item affected by the reclassification of the Ultralute and New Technegas Generator development expenditure as intangible development assets for the year ended 31 December 2014: